"Mail Order Brides"

 AFA News and Updates

-There are literally hundreds of beautiful, sincere, women wanting to meet YOU during our May Ukraine Singles tours!
-You will meet more women and have more dates during just one tour than you have in the last 5 years combined!
-May 11th, Odessa, Nikolave and Kherson, or May 18th - Kiev, Kharkiv, Sumy, can't decide between the two - do both, 6 cities, 6 socials hundreds of women from May 11th to May 27th!
+- July 13th, Kiev, Poltava, Kharkiv, or July 20th Odessa, Nikolave and Kherson, can't decide between the two - do both, 6 cities, 6 socials hundreds of women from July 13th to July 29th!
 This is the best deal in the travel and dating industry today, bar none!

 Check out David and Maria's success story as told by Lisa Ling on the Oprah.com network, Secret Lives of Women